 FCC Chairman Ajit Pai Visits Ochsner Medical Center to Explore Healthcare Innovation

-Federal Communications Commission (FCC) Chairman Ajit Pai met with leaders of Ochsner Health System (Ochsner) and innovationOchsner (iO) yesterday to discuss Ochsner’s commitment to innovation and tour the system’s flagship facility.
+Federal Communications Commission (FCC) Chairman Ajit Pai met with leaders of Ochsner Health (Ochsner) and innovationOchsner (iO) yesterday to discuss Ochsner’s commitment to innovation and tour the system’s flagship facility.
 Chairman Pai, who was appointed to his position in January 2017, has a special interest in utilization of technology and telehealth services to improve healthcare access and quality.

 “Connected health has the power to transform the lives of patients across the country.
-I saw that firsthand at Ochsner Health System where we discussed the importance of connectivity to telehealth and telemedicine initiatives.
+I saw that firsthand at Ochsner Health where we discussed the importance of connectivity to telehealth and telemedicine initiatives.
 That’s why I’m committed to continuing my work at the FCC to harness the power of technology to improve the health of all Americans,” said FCC Chairman Ajit Pai.

 A pioneer in healthcare innovation and digital health, Ochsner briefed Chairman Pai on several of its programs that leverage technology to improve health outcomes and provide increased, more convenient access to quality care, including: